Patent valuation: Negotiations to sell or license intellectual property rights

 As in other business transactions, organizations negotiating agreements to sell or license intellectual property and patent rights commonly have to agree on a price.
 Knowing the value of the intellectual property rights is essential to reach such an agreement, but also to make sure the parties are engaging in a good deal.

 Support in situations of patent conflict or dispute

 In scenarios of patent conflict, such as patent infringement proceedings or alternative dispute resolution mechanisms, quantification of damages is often a necessary step of the process.
 The correct valuation of the intellectual property right at stake is therefore essential to guarantee a fair recovery of the damages.

 Fund raising through bank loans or venture capital

 Valuation of the intellectual property to be used as security for bank loans or to attract venture capital and investors is essential.
 Several studies reveal that, in particular, owning patents and a proper intellectual property management play a crucial role in the decision of venture capitalists.

-Assisting internal decision making for patent protection strategies

-Valuation also plays a role on decisions concerning the patenting strategies and country selection for registration of intellectual property rights, or can assist organizations to identify weaknesses such as ownership uncertainties that have an impact in the value of the intellectual property rights and on decisions for the exploitation of such assets.

-For accounting and taxation purposes

-Organizations are required to report on their assets, including their intangible assets.
-Valuation is therefore a necessary step, as well as in situations of tax planning involving intellectual property.

-Defining the objectives and context of the valuation is essential, since it determines the strategy as well as the type of valuation method that should be used.
-This is therefore the first step to take when performing a valuation.